 Depending on how many cherries you’re planning to go through, you have a bunch of options for a cherry pitter.
 The Leifheit Cherry Pitter is a great choice.
 You can throw literally a pound of cherries in this bad boy and have them pitted in an hour.
 Ideal for cooking and baking, it’s also a winner for people like me who tend to lose all sense of control while eating cherries.
 It’s also not too much of a hit on your bank account at about $30 to $40, depending on where you shop.

 The OXO Good Grips Cherry and Olive Pitter pits cherries one at a time.
 It’s easy to use and delivers perfect cherries every time.
 The best part?
-It’s only $13!
+It’s priced right!

 The cherry on top